 In terms of trust fund accounting, Medicare consists of two parts, each of which is financed separately.
-Hospital Insurance (HI) pays primarily for inpatient hospital care (Part A); Supplementary Medical Insurance (SMI) pays primarily for physician and outpatient care (Part B), as well as the new Medicare prescription drug benefit (Part D).
+Hospital Insurance (HI) pays primarily for inpatient hospital care (Part A); Supplementary Medical Insurance (SMI) pays primarily for physician and outpatient care (Part B) and prescription drugs (Part D).
 Like the Social Security program, Medicare makes use of trust funds to account for all income and expenditures, and the HI and SMI programs operate separate trust funds.
 Taxes, premiums, and other income are credited to the trust funds, which are used to pay benefits and administrative costs.
 Any unused income is added to the trust fund assets, which are invested, as required by law, in U.S. government securities, for use in future years.
 Note, however, that the trust fund assets represent loans to the U.S. Treasury's general fund.
 As a result, the buildup of Medicare trust funds is essentially used to fund other government spending.

-The 2007 Medicare trustees' report highlights the long-term financing problems facing the program:
+The 2008 Medicare trustees' report highlights the long-term financing problems facing the program:

 - The HI program is funded primarily through earmarked payroll taxes.
-From 1999 through 2004, HI payroll taxes and other non-interest income exceeded HI expenditures, and the trust fund accumulated assets.
-In 2005, however, HI non-interest income fell below HI expenditures.
-Non-interest income exceeded expenditures in 2006 but expenditures will again exceed non-interest income in 2007.
-Beginning in 2011, HI expenditures are projected to exceed all HI income, including interest.
+From 1998 through 2004, HI payroll taxes and other non-interest income exceeded HI expenditures, and the trust fund accumulated assets.
+In 2005, however, HI non-interest income fell below HI expenditures and has continued to fall short since then.
+Beginning in 2010, HI expenditures are projected to exceed all HI income, including interest.
 At that point, the HI trust fund will need to begin redeeming its assets-U.S. government securities-in order to pay for benefits.
 If the federal government is experiencing unified budget deficits at the time these securities need to be redeemed, either additional taxes will need to be levied to fund the redemptions, or additional money will need to be borrowed from the public, thereby increasing the public debt. - By 2019, HI trust fund assets are projected to be depleted.
-At that time, tax revenues are projected to cover only 79 percent of program costs, with the share decreasing further thereafter.
-The HI trust fund depletion date is projected to arrive one year later than projected in the 2006 Medicare trustees' report, due in part to slightly higher projected payroll tax income and slightly lower expenditures than previously estimated. - The value in today's dollars of the HI deficit over the next 75 years is \$11.6 trillion, or 3.5 percent of taxable payroll over the same time period.
+At that time, tax revenues are projected to cover only 78 percent of program costs, with the share decreasing further thereafter.
+The HI trust fund depletion date is projected to arrive a little earlier in 2019 than projected in the 2007 Medicare trustees' report, due in part to slightly lower projected payroll tax income and slightly higher expenditures than previously estimated. - The value in today's dollars of the HI deficit over the next 75 years is \$13 trillion, or 3.5 percent of taxable payroll over the same time period.
 Eliminating this deficit would require an immediate 122 percent increase in payroll taxes or an immediate 51 percent reduction in benefits, or some combination of the two.
 Delaying action would require more drastic tax increases or benefit reductions.
-Projections over an infinite time horizon would increase the shortfall to \$29.5 trillion, or 5.8 percent of taxable payroll.
+Projections over an infinite time horizon would increase the shortfall to \$34 trillion, or 6.1 percent of taxable payroll.
 Given the uncertainty of projections 75 years into the future, however, extending these projections into the infinite future can only increase the uncertainty, so that these results can have only limited value for policymakers. - The SMI program is financed through beneficiary premiums that cover about a quarter of the cost.
-Federal general tax revenues cover the remaining three quarters.1 The SMI trust fund is expected to remain solvent, but only because its financing is reset each year to meet projected future costs.
-Projected increases in SMI expenditures, therefore, will require increases in beneficiary premiums and general revenue contributions over time.
+Federal general tax revenues cover the remaining three quarters.1 The SMI trust fund is expected